randree/multibase/README.md

 # Postgres high-availability multiple databases connector for GROM

-Simple package to access multiple Postgres database clusters.
+Simple module to access multiple Postgres database clusters.
 Databases are divided into ONE write (or master) and MANY read (or slave) nodes.
-Replication is handled by the database and not part of this package.
+Replication is handled by the database and not part of this module.
 You can choose for example [bitnami/bitnami-docker-postgresql](https://github.com/bitnami/bitnami-docker-postgresql) docker containers.
 They take care of replication.

 If an error occurs while process a read query the connector marks the node as offline and tries to ping until success.
 During offline time all queries are handled by the remaining read nodes.
 If all read nodes are offline the the load will be redirected to the master.